dscape/specify/README.md

 <a name="contribute"/>
 # contribute

-everyone is welcome to contribute. patches, bug-fixes, new features. i suggest you start on road map for new features, as it's unlikely we want something small like `specify` to become bloated.
+everyone is welcome to contribute. patches, bug-fixes, reporters, new features.

 1. create an [issue][issues] so the community can comment on your idea
 2. fork `specify`